 Feel free to even pause this episode to go grab those resources.

 Then let’s dive in.

-To kick things off, I’ll share the main revenue streams that allow me to make money from my travel blog.
+To answer this, I’ll share the main revenue streams that allow me to make money from my travel blog.
 These include:

-- Selling products and services — like me online blogging courses, my Travel Blog Prosperity membership community, and my NYC photo tours
+- Selling products and services — like my online blogging courses, my Travel Blog Prosperity membership community, and my NYC photo tours

 - In terms of how to make money blogging, the above is one of my favorite strategies that is also one of the most underrated